 Located just west of Downtown Los Angeles is Echo Park.
-It’s an artistic and diverse community where bohemians and hipsters commiserate in gentrified coffee shops, hang out in cozy bars or shop in far-out boutiques.
-It also has a rough side, with its share of immigrants, homeless, and colorful characters.
-But one place everyone can go for relaxation and a touch of nature is Echo Park Lake.
+It’s an artistic and diverse community where bohemians and hipsters commiserate in gentrified coffee shops, hang out in cozy bars, or shop in far-out boutiques.
+It also has an edgy side, with its share of homeless, and colorful characters.
+But one place everyone can go for relaxation and a touch of nature in the midst of the big city is Echo Park Lake.

 Echo Park Lake is a man-made reservoir that was built in 1870 to provide drinking water for the local residents.
-It has undergone massive cleaning and renovation in recent years and is now on the list of “things to do in LA” for those yearning for peace and serenity in the Los Angeles urban environment.
+It has undergone massive cleaning and renovation in recent years and is now on the list of “things to do in LA” for those yearning for peace and serenity.

-I admit that in all my years in this city I had never walked around it and only passed by on my way to somewhere else.
+In all the years I’ve lived in LA I had never walked around it and only passed by on my way to somewhere else.
 Last spring, I decided to give it a closer look.
-The weather was perfect, so I went for a walk around the lake, which is approximately 1 mile and easy if you’re over 50.
+The weather was perfect, so I went for a walk around the lake, which is approximately 1 mile and an easy stroll if you’re over 50.
 Families of geese were everywhere with gooselings in tow.

 I would have loved to bring my dogs because there were plenty of pooches there as well but trying to take photos with my curious pups would have been a challenge.

 The lake has a striking view of Downtown Los Angeles

 On any given weekend, paddlers in adorable swan boats fill the lake and lazily float by taking in the scenery and the nearby skyscrapers.